doug-moen/openscad2/rfc/Complex_Geometry.md

 The reason for considering such a large set of changes all at once, is that it helps us avoid designing ourselves into a corner.
-If we have a roadmap for where we are going, we can add new features incrementally without fear that we'll have to break backward compatibility later when a new problem needs to be solved.
+If we have a roadmap for where we are going, we can add new features incrementally without fear that we'll have to break backward compatibility later when the next problem needs to be solved.

 ## Complex Objects with Micro-fine Detail